 (5) Investigation procedure.
 Upon receiving a complaint, the college shall commence an impartial investigation.
 The EO/AA office, Title IX coordinator or designee shall be responsible for overseeing all investigations.
 The EO/AA office, Title IX coordinator or designee may conduct investigations.
-If the investigation is assigned to someone other than the EO/AA office, coordinator or designee may impose interim measures to protect the complainant and/or respondent pending the conclusion of the investigation.
+If the investigation is assigned to someone other than the EO/AA office, Title IX coordinator or designee then the complainant and respondent shall be notified of the appointment of an investigator.

+(a) Interim measures.
+The EO/AA office, Title IX coordinator or designee may impose interim measures to protect the complainant and/or respondent pending the conclusion of the investigation.
 Interim measures may include, but are not limited to, imposition of noncontact orders, rescheduling classes, temporary work reassignments, referrals for counseling or medical assistance, and imposition of summary discipline on the respondent consistent with the college's student code of conduct or the college's employment policies and collective bargaining agreements.